aditimavalankar/gc-batch-rl-locomotion/README.md

 ### How to run the code?

 The scripts for the goal-conditioned batch RL methods discussed in the paper are in the directory `scripts/`.
-We provide the modified environments to convert the locomotion task to goal-directed locomotion in `modified_envs/`.
-We provide pretrained models of all methods (including standard RL and goal-conditioned RL baselines) in `checkpoints/`.
-Due to space constraints, we were unable to upload the data used to train all goal-conditioned batch RL methods, but we will provide the data with the camera-ready version.
+The modified environments to convert the locomotion task to goal-directed locomotion are present in `modified_envs/`.
+Pretrained models of all methods (including standard RL and goal-conditioned RL baselines) can be downloaded [here](https://drive.google.com/drive/folders/1sHq7gUf4AeUy80D1883l1iZgtTgpn_dH?usp=sharing).
+The data used to train all baselines can be downloaded [here](https://drive.google.com/open?id=1VJwfyC6JmkgEyKL8tbFQ9niaV0n7ZY4j).

-In order to train/test any of the goal-conditioned batch RL methods (using either equivalence or the naive goal-conditioned policy), we use the following
+In order to train/test any of the goal-conditioned batch RL methods (using either equivalence or the naive goal-conditioned policy), use the following
 command:

 ```
 python main.py